SasanLabs/VulnerableApp/docs/Usage.md

 # 🌍 Global Academic Interest

-VulnerableApp is actively explored by students, educators, and security enthusiasts across the world.
+VulnerableApp is actively explored by students, educators and security enthusiasts across the world.

 We regularly receive engagement (contributions, coursework usage, research interest) from universities such as: